NewcastleRSE/beeing-human-web/documentation/add-buzzword/README.md

 # How to: add a new buzzword to the _Bee Book_

 ## Introduction
 **Buzzwords** are the small, paragraph-long thoughts we think should be part of the project in some way, originating from our discussions in the workshops or from our own work.
 They're meant to be reflexions on process or subject, or only tangentially related to _Bee-ing Human_ work.
 Anything that is not substantial enough to be a section in the actual book, but that is interesting enough to be shared.
 They can be found under the _Connections_ view of the book.
 This short how-to will guide you through the process of creating a new buzzword.
-Like the reset of the book, buzzwords are written in [markdown](https://www.markdownguide.org/) and, therefore, can use most of the formatting features of markdown (including adding images).
+Like the rest of the book, buzzwords are written in [markdown](https://www.markdownguide.org/) and, therefore, can use most of the formatting features of markdown (including adding images).

 ## Requirements
 - A GitHub account.
 If you need help setting one up, view [this guide](../register-github/README.md)